microsoft/OpticSim.jl/docs/src/basic_types.md

 # Basic Types

 The following are basic geometric types and utilities, such as vectors and transforms, that are used all acoross the package.
-Using these types requare, in addition to the `using OpticSim` statement to also use the OpticSim.Geoemtry module like:
+Using these types requires, in addition to the `using OpticSim` statement to also use the OpticSim.Geoemtry module like:

 ```@example
 using OpticSim, OpticSim.Geometry